Online Retail Transaction Dataset

 The dataset typically consists of data files, commonly in CSV format.
 It is organised into two main directories:

-, each containing five files.
+train and test, each containing five files.
 The total size of the dataset is 32.48 MB.
 Specific numbers for rows or records are not available.Usage

 This dataset is ideal for various applications, including: